Gr8Potato/Graph-Demo/README.md

 You must use one of the `WUG` (weighted undirected graph) or `WDG` (weighted directed graph) files to demo the program.
 The program parses one of these files and constructs a graph from the file's contents.

-[!CAUTION]
+> [!CAUTION]
-Disclaimer: I do not support people plagiarizing my code.
+> I do not support people plagiarizing my code.
 I do not take responsibility for the unlawful actions of others.